ssp21/ssp21-spec/ssp21.md

 * It can be implemented on deeply embedded systems that might not be powerful enough for asymmetric cryptography.

-* It remains secure if a practical quantum computer is developed.
+* To the best of current knowledge, it remains secure when a practical quantum computer is developed.

 There are, however, considerable challenges: